MikaelMaster/mkUtilsLegacy/README.md

 ## Usage

-To use mkUtilsLegacy for development, download `mkUtilsLegacy-version.jar` and `EduardAPI-1.0-all.jar` and add them as dependencies in your project.
+To use mkUtilsLegacy for development, download `mkUtilsLegacy-version.jar` and `EduardAPI-1.0-all.jar` (MineToolkit) and add them as dependencies in your project.

 Since this is not just a library but also a plugin, you need to run the plugin shadow jar (`mkUtilsLegacy-version-all.jar`) on your server along with other plugins that depend on it.